January 17, 2018

 By Leah Adams-Chute December 18, 2017 #php comments_number('0 Comment', '1 Comment', '% Comments'); ?> #php echo wpb_get_post_views(get_the_ID()); ?>

-In BC, you don’t need a time machine to experience an old-school skiing vibe.
-Here, there are plenty of community ski areas in operation, all promising great options for the family.
-It’s affordable, too; tickets at these community hills are as low as $21.25 for a full day of skiing.
+There’s a simplicity to ski areas that operate T-bars, tow ropes, and two-person lifts—all hearkening back to skiing’s early days.
+In British Columbia, you don’t need a time machine to experience an old-school skiing vibe.
+Here, there are plenty of community ski areas in operation, all promising great options for the family and laid-back skiers.
+It’s affordable, too; tickets at these community hills are as low as $28.50 for a full day of skiing.

-Further west, near Terrace, is Shames Mountain, a place that is literally owned by the people.
+Heading west skiers get their kicks at Hudson Bay Mountain in Smithers.
+This mountain has two T-bars and one lift where skiers can access 36 runs including the “Trail to Town”—a ski run that takes people from the mountain right back to the town of Smithers.
+Keep heading west to Terrace and you’ll find Shames Mountain, a place that is literally owned by the people.
 Run by My Mountain Co-Op, Canada’s first non-profit community ski co-operative, Shames was taken over by a group of dedicated skiers and community members to prevent its closure.
 An insightful move, as this slice of skiing paradise is backed by more than 2,833 hectares (7,000 acres) of backcountry terrain, and receives an average annual snowfall of 12 metres (39 feet).

-Featured Image: Baldy Mountain Resort.
+Featured Image: Shames Mountain Resort

 Enter your email address below to receive seasonal travel information from Destination British Columbia including trip ideas, great places to go and fun things to do on vacation in BC.

 You may also wish to receive (check all that apply):